LDPC Codes with Local and Global Decoding: Abstract

 \section{Abstract}

 This paper presents a theoretical study of a new type of LDPC codes that is motivated by practical storage applications.
 LDPCL codes (suffix L represents locality) are LDPC codes that can be decoded either as usual over the full code block, or locally when a smaller sub-block is accessed (to reduce latency).
 LDPCL codes are designed to maximize the error-correction performance vs. rate in the usual (global) mode, while at the same time providing a certain performance in the local mode.
-We develop a theoretical framework for the design of LDPCL codes over the binary erasure channel.
-Our results include generalizing the density-evolution analysis to two dimensions, proving the existence of a decoding threshold and showing how to compute it, and constructing capacity-achieving sequences for any pair of local and global thresholds.
-In addition ,a trade-off between the gap to capacity and the number of full-block accesses is studied, and a finite-length analysis of ML decoding is performed to exemplify a trade-off between the locality capability and the full-block error-correcting capability.
+We develop a theoretical framework for the design of LDPCL codes.
+Our results include a design tool to construct an LDPC code with two data-protection levels: local and global.
+We derive theoretical results supporting this tool and we show how to achieve capacity with it.
+A trade-off between the gap to capacity and the number of full-block accesses is studied, and a finite-length analysis of ML decoding is performed to exemplify a trade-off between the locality capability and the full-block error-correcting capability.\footnote{Part of the results of this paper were presented at the 2018 International Symposium on Information Theory.}